How to recognize when you are a caregiver and find caregiver resources

 Who is prone to caregiver burnout?

-As a caregiver, both the joys and the responsibilities may seem similar to raising children—but in parenting, there are many predetermined milestones as your kids grow and climb through different grades.
 Being a caregiver of an older person or an individual with disabilities has no rulebook.
 Every situation is different, and there may be no end in sight to the stress and growing list of concerns.
 If an accident or illness occurs and lands your loved one in the hospital, you may suddenly find yourself speaking with a hospital discharge planner who asks you what your plan is, but you don’t have a clue.
-We’re here to help you navigate the options for the long-term and the day-to-day care.
+We’re here to help you navigate the options for both the long-term and the day-to-day care.

 How to prevent caregiver burnout

-First, take a seat and a deep breath.
-Take a few minutes to write down all of your biggest concerns, then identify what tasks and responsibilities are stressing you out.
+Then, take a few minutes to write down all of your biggest concerns and identify what tasks and responsibilities are stressing you out.
 If you are able to identify your pain points, it will be easier to ask for help with specific challenges when accessing resources.
-Then, find support for yourself, like the resources below.
+Then, find support for yourself, like the resources at Empowerline listed on this page.

 While you are performing an immensely selfless service to your family members, it will be difficult to take care of them if you are not taking good care of yourself.
 If you overexert yourself trying to care for your loved one and live your own life at the same time, you risk: